 In September 2013 the governing body elected to reconstitute, in keeping with statutory guidance from the Department for Education.

 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.

-I have been a Governor at Farsley Springbank for 2 years taking on the role of Chair from September 2017.
+I have been a Governor at Farsley Springbank for 6 years taking on the role of Chair from September 2017 until March 2022.
 I currently work for Leeds City Council in the Statutory Assessment and Provision Service (SENSAP) Childrens Services.
 My work as a Monitoring and Quality Assurance Officer provides me with the scope to work and liaise with schools on the provision and progress for pupils with Special Educational Needs and Disabilities.
 This work is extremely rewarding and affords me the opportunity to work with Mainstream and Specialist settings across Leeds with pupils of all age groups and experience the diverse and personalised curriculum offers that are in place for Leeds pupils.
 I oversee the distribution of the SEN funding mechanism in Leeds (FFI) and ensure that pupils receive additional funding to ensure high quality SEN support and make progress in line with their abilities.
 I have previously worked as a Secondary SENCo and Assistant Headteacher for Inclusion – which is why I was particularly interested in being involved in the Pupil Support and Teaching and Learning Committees at Farsley Springbank.

 This year I have been focusing on recruiting additional members to the governing body - our team of governors has grown and we now have wide and diverse skill set in order to help support and challenge the school further.